-- the type and method used for the ARD/ML prediction and possible mitigation measures; - waste rock, tailings and low grade ore characterization, volumes, segregation/disposal method mitigation/management plans, contingency plans, operational and post-closure monitoring and maintenance plans; - assessment of short term metal leaching properties; - longer term kinetic testing to evaluate rates of acid generation (if any) and metal leaching; - assessment of the feasibility to successfully segregate potentially-acid generating (PAG) and non-potentially acid generating (NPAG) waste materials during operations, proposed geochemical segregation criteria and identification of operational methods that will be required to achieve geochemical characterization during operations (i.e. geochemical surrogates, on site lab, procedures needed, etc); - sensitivity analysis to assess the effects of imperfect segregation of waste rock; - estimates of the potential for mined materials (including waste rock, tailings and low grade ore) to be sources of ARD or ML; estimates of potential time to the onset of ARD or ML; and the ability to prevent or control ARD and ML during operation and post-closure; - pit water chemistry during operation and post-closure, and pit closure management measures (e.g. flooding).
-This will include geochemical modeling of pit water quality in the post-closure period; - surface and seepage water quality from the waste rock dumps, tailings/waste rock impoundment facility, stockpiles and other infrastructure during operation and postclosure; - ARD/ML prevention/management strategies under a temporary or early closure scenario, including low grade ore. - quantity and quality of leachate from samples of tailings, waste rock, and ore, - quantity and quality of effluent to be released from the site into the receiving waters, and - quality of humidity cell or column test liquid from acid rock testing;
+- estimates of the potential for mined materials to be sources of ARD or ML; estimates of potential time to the onset of ARD or ML; and the ability to prevent or control ARD and ML during operation and post-closure; - the type and method used for the ARD/ML prediction and possible mitigation measures; - volumes, segregation/disposal method mitigation/management plans, contingency plans, operational and post-closure monitoring and maintenance plans for management of waste rock, and tailings if applicable; - assessment of short term metal leaching properties; - longer term kinetic testing to evaluate rates of acid generation (if any) and metal leaching; - assessment of the feasibility to successfully segregate potentially-acid generating (PAG) and non-potentially acid generating (NPAG) waste materials during operations, proposed geochemical segregation criteria and identification of operational methods that will be required to achieve geochemical characterization during operations (i.e. geochemical surrogates, on site lab, procedures needed, etc); - sensitivity analysis to assess the effects of imperfect segregation of waste rock; - mine water chemistry during operation and post-closure, and mine closure management measures.
+This will include geochemical modeling of water quality in the post-closure period; - surface and seepage water quality from the waste rock dumps, waste rock and coarse coal reject storage areas, stockpiles and other infrastructure during operation and postclosure; - ARD/ML prevention/management strategies under a temporary or early closure scenario; - quantity and quality of leachate from samples of waste rock, and coarse coal refuse; - quantity and quality of effluent to be released from the site into the receiving waters, and - quality of humidity cell or column test liquid from acid rock testing.